lbrealdev/0k-windows/git-bash/arkade.md

 mkdir $HOME/apps && cd $HOME/apps
 ```

+> [!NOTE]
-**NOTE**: The `apps` directory is optional, as it is only used to store application that have been downloaded.
+> The `~/apps` directory is optional, as it is only used to store application that have been downloaded.
 You can also use the `/tmp` directory to
-store downloads.
+> store downloads.

 Download the `arkade` executable from GitHub release page:
 ```shell